abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 - Ensure test cases are specific to the event handler's functionality
 - Include edge cases and boundary conditions where applicable

+**7. Godspeed specific instructions**
+- Ask questions from rag-node mcp server about godspeed and write it in this section
+- This sections will be used as a basic knowledge base about godspeed when writing test cases so it should provide general idea about godspeed

 **Output Location**: `docs/test/test-strategy.md`

 ---